hksdfhksdfhskh/cryptoco/README.md

 ### Mobile-optimized

-THe viewport for mobile is set to device-width, so it should display fine enough on mobile devices
+The viewport for mobile is set to device-width, so it should display fine enough on mobile devices